kunle123-ui/kunle/Smart-Contract.md

 **Command Line Knowledge**

-There are a varity of tools provided along with EOS.IO which requires you to have basic command line knowledge in order to interact with.
+There are a variety of tools provided along with EOS.IO which requires you to have basic command line knowledge in order to interact with.

 ### 1.2.
 Basics of EOS Smart Contract